yonahcodes/CS50x/week5_data_structures/lecture5.md

 ```
 <br><br>

-Let's explore how we would implement the same idea using dynamically allocated memory:
+Now let's see how we would implement the same idea using dynamically allocated memory:
 ```c
 // Implements  list of numbers with an array of dynamic size